 19 Climatology of the atmosphere

-In Section 16.7.4 it is shown that a strong thermal wind is a prerequisite for the formation of synoptic disturbances in the middle latitudes.
-In reality, it is found that there are latitudes with particularly strong baroclinicity in which a jet exists in the tropopause region.
-These frontal zones are therefore classic areas where low pressure areas form (see chapter 18).
-However, it is unclear why these air mass boundaries exist at all.
-Intuitively, it would be more obvious to assume that such zones of strong gradients are broken down by some mechanism, at the latest by diffusion.
-The aim of this chapter is to clear up this ambiguity.
+In Sect.
+16.7.4 it is shown that a strong thermal wind is a prerequisite for the formation of synoptic disturbances in the middle latitudes.
+In reality one finds that there are latitudes of particularly strong baroclinicity at which a jet exists in the tropopause region.
+These frontal zones are accordingly classic regions of formation for low-pressure systems (see Chap.
+18).
+It is unclear, however, why these air-mass boundaries exist at all.
+Intuitively, one would sooner expect such zones of strong gradients to be broken down by some mechanism, at the latest by diffusion.
+The aim of this chapter is to resolve this puzzle.

-Statistical variables of the Earth system are called climate, compilations of such characteristics are called climatologies.
-Typically, 30-year funds are formed.
-This chapter is about zonal resources
+Statistical quantities of the Earth system are called climate, and compilations of such characteristics are called climatologies.
+Usually one forms 30-year means.
+This chapter is concerned with zonal means

 \[ \begin{align} \newoverline{\psi}\left(\phi, z\right) \coloneqq \frac{1}{2\pi}\int_{\lambda = 0}^{2\pi}\psi\left(\phi, \lambda, t\right)d\lambda \end{align} \]

-of sizes $\psi$, where $\lambda$ is the geographical longitude.
-These funds meet the rules
+of quantities $\psi$, where $\lambda$ is the geographical longitude.
+These means satisfy the rules

 \[ \begin{align} \frac{\partial\newoverline{\psi}}{\partial t} &= \frac{1}{2\pi}\frac{\partial}{\partial t}\int_{\lambda = 0}^{2\pi}\psi d\lambda = \frac{1}{2\pi}\int_{\lambda = 0}^{2\pi}\frac{\psi}{\partial t}d\lambda = \newoverline{\frac{\psi}{\partial t}},\\ \newoverline{\frac{\partial\psi}{\partial x}} &= \frac{1}{2\pi}\int_{\lambda = 0}^{2\pi}\frac{\psi}{\partial x}d\lambda = \frac{1}{2\pi}\left[\psi\right]_0^{2\pi} = \frac{1}{2\pi}\left[\psi\right]_0^0 = 0,\\ \frac{\partial\newoverline{\psi}}{\partial y} &= \frac{1}{2\pi}\frac{\partial}{\partial y}\int_{\lambda = 0}^{2\pi}\psi d\lambda = \frac{1}{2\pi}\int_{\lambda = 0}^{2\pi}\frac{\partial\psi}{\partial y}d\lambda = \newoverline{\frac{\partial\psi}{\partial y}},\\ \newoverline{\newoverline{\psi}} &= \frac{1}{2\pi}\int_{\lambda = 0}^{2\pi}\newoverline{\psi}d\lambda = \newoverline{\psi}.\tag{19.5}\label{eq_zonal_mean_rule_0} \end{align} \]

-They are assumed to be independent of time, so it is of
+They are assumed to be independent of time, so that one takes

 \[ \begin{align} \frac{\partial\newoverline{\psi}}{\partial t} = 0 \end{align} \]